Border Terrier - Dog Breed Info, Temperament & Facts

 In summary, Border Terriers are friendly and energetic dogs that were originally bred for fox hunting.
 They require regular exercise and stimulation to keep them happy.
 Their coat needs regular maintenance and occasional professional grooming.

 Below, we look at Border Terrier dog breed, its history, personality, pros and cons of owning an Border Terrier, characteristics, and must-see facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Border Terriers!

 Dog Breed Border Terrier